swissup/swissup.github.io/m2/argento/customization/custom-js.md

     });
     ```

- 4. Save the file and run following bash commands to deploy script
+ 4. Save the file and run the following bash commands to deploy the script

     ```bash
     cd magento/root/folder